UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 There is something to be said for preferring value-semantics over reference.
 Value semantics are less ambiguous and in some circumstances safer.
 Do not get overly concerned about the overheads of value-semantics, including concerns about making (logical) copies of data.
 To a some extent, you can probably trust the optimizing compiler to keep the code efficient and fast (which often passes by reference anyway, utilizing copy on write etc..).

-If you want to know more about writing safe and efficient code, see https://docs.microsoft.com/dotnet/csharp/write-safe-efficient-code
+If you want to know more about writing safe and efficient code, see [this document](https://docs.microsoft.com/dotnet/csharp/write-safe-efficient-code).

 ---